ankrutik/notes/aws/solutions_arch_cert/notes.md

 An **AWS Site-to-Site VPN connection** connects your VPC to your datacenter over an encrypted VPN connection.
 An internet gateway is not required to establish an AWS Site-to-Site VPN connection.

 A **default VPC** is a logically isolated virtual network in the AWS cloud that is automatically created for your AWS account the **first time you provision Amazon EC2 resources**.
-When you launch an instance without specifying a subnet-ID, your instance will be launched in your default VPC.
+When you launch an instance without specifying a subnet-ID, your instance will be launched in your default VPC. **Default VPC will be assigned 1 private and 1 public IP address.**

+By default, any user-created VPC subnet will not automatically assign public IPv4 addresses to instances.

+Until recently customers were not permitted to conduct penetration testing without AWS engagement.
+However that has changed.
+There are still conditions though.

 Maximum 5 VPCs per region per AWS account.